vcstools/rosinstall/doc/index.rst

 The rosinstall package provides a Python API for interacting with a source code workspace as well as a group of command line tools.
-Rosinstall leverages the :mod:`vcstools` module for source control and stores its state in .rosinstall files.
+Rosinstall leverages the :mod:`vcstools` package for source control and stores its state in .rosinstall files.

 rosinstall was developed to help with the ROS software, but it